-Julianne Johnson of Mystic River Residential Care, who supports PeaceLove's artistic efforts, has created such a program for our community with her new offering: Mandala Poetry.
-Students will learn to make Mandala Poetry that is as visually stimulating as it is emotionally expressive.
-Patrons must be 15 years or older in order to participate - seats are limited to twelve.
+Julianne Johnson of Mystic River Residential Care, who supports PeaceLove's artistic efforts, has created such a program for our community with her new offering: Patterns and Motion.
+Participants will create a work of art which will allow them to explore a world of emotion through color and movement.
+Patrons must be 12 years or older in order to partake - seats are limited to ten.

 What's happening at the library?